luciostocco/challenge/readme.md

 ### Additional information

-* The requirement do not have clear information about the input.
+* The requirements do not have clear information about the input.
 To facilitate the tests I decided to create a text files test_challenge_1.txt and test_challenge_2.txt, in which the input data was inserted exactly the same way as it is in the requirements.
 * See the Challenge results.
 If you want to test with different input data just update challenge_1_input.txt and challenge_2_input.txt
 * To make it more testable I decided not to print the result inside the ChallengeOne class.
 The challenge.analise_samples () method only returns a list of results.
-In the unit tests I print the result, as requested.
+In the unit tests I printed the result, as requested.
-* Also to facilitate mock the input file Unit in the ChallengeBase tests.get_input_data () returns an object
+* Also to facilitate mocking the input file in tests, ChallengeBase.get_input_data() class  returns an object
-* Foi criado ChallengeBase que contem get_input_data() method.
-Os dois Challanges herdam ChallengeBase.
+* The two Challenges inherit ChallengeBase class as both uses get_input_data () method.
 * Only the number of test cases contained in the first line of the input will be tested.
-If there are more data in the file, it will be ignored.
+If there is more data in the file, it will be ignored.

-### Additional information

 * Unit tests are not covering 100% of the code.
-In a real situation it would be necessary to create specific unit tests for each method and for each Constraits and validations.
+In a real situation it would be necessary to create specific unit tests for each method and for each constraints and validations.